 Located on the River level at 200 S. Wacker Drive near Willis (Sears) Tower and across the River from Union Station.
 Access this dock from the southeast stairway along the Adams Street Bridge, or enter through Quincy Park on Wacker Drive.
 This dock offers direct service to the Michigan Avenue Bridge and Navy Pier.

 Please note that no cash is accepted at this dock location.
 All tickets must be purchased using ticket kiosk, which only accepts debit and credit cards.

-COTC TIP: The Chicago Architecture Foundation River Cruises are excellent so if you have the bucks by all means go.
-Discount Chicago Architecture Foundation River Cruises.
-Just be aware, if it has been raining a lot call before you book because if the Chicago River level gets too high the boats will not go down the river because they cannot get under the bridges.
-Instead your tour will be given from the lake which is not nearly as excellent as the river cruise.
-Cheers!
+Just be aware: If it has been raining a lot call before you book and the Chicago River level gets too high, the boats will not go down the river because they cannot get under the bridges.
+Instead, your tour will be given from the lake which is not nearly as excellent as the river cruise.
+Bon voyage!